 The new leaves appear at the same time as the blossom, and are initially a coppery bronze colour.
 They take on orange and red tints in the autumn.

-Fill in the details below and we will let you know when Kanzan japanese flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Kanzan japanese flowering cherry tree are back in stock.

 Kanzan is one of the most cold-hardy of the double-flowered cherries.